ui-schema/ui-schema/packages/docs/src/content/docs/schema.md

     - should the widget get the value or only something like `isNotEmpty`
 - [structuring, reuse, extension](https://json-schema.org/understanding-json-schema/structuring.html#recursion)
     - in-schema reuse with `$defs`/`definitions`, `$id`, `$ref` etc. [ReferencingHandler](/docs/plugins#referencinghandler)
-        - support json-pointer for non-definition location ❌
     - schema-id with `$id` and use `$ref` with `$id`
-        - to load partial sub-schemas lazily [ReferencingNetworkHandler](/docs/plugins#referencingnetworkhandler)
+    - load schemas lazily from any API, [ReferencingNetworkHandler](/docs/plugins#referencingnetworkhandler)
-        - support for include relatively/partial ❌

 >
 > extended with non-standard vocabulary for [UI purposes](#ui-schema-keywords)